Diegoocse/CSE15L-Lab-report-4/index.md

 So that the test could run I pressed, `<up>``<up>``<up>``<up>``<enter>`

-3)The command runs the run_tests.sh script, which executes the tests again after you made changes to the code in Example.java.
-This is to demonstrate that the failing test(s) have been fixed and the tests now pass successfully.
+3)compiles and runs previous failing tests.
+This is to demonstrate that the failing tests have been fixed and the tests now pass successfully.